kvcarido/veg-calc/README.md

 - Created a useful tool that I'll utilize over time
 - Helped with following through the philosophy of learning in public
 - Allowed me to be creative with web design
-- Discovered [glitch.com](https://glitch.com), the simplest way to create a web app
+- Discovered [glitch.com](https://glitch.com), an easy way to create a web app
   - _although I ended up switching to a local environment to finish, I love that Glitch removes the boundaries for collaborating and deploying_
 - Practice building out website functionality and DOM manipulation with JavaScript